-Tim Hileman, third generation owner of Kistaco Farm, runs his stand with his wife Suzanne and three children.
+Tim Hileman and Suzanne Boyce, third generation owners of Kistaco Farm, now run the stand with their oldest daughter, Miranda and her husband Zac.
 Located in Apollo, Armstrong County, Kistaco Farm grows a wide variety of fresh fruits and vegetables.
-At the market, they carry a great selection of vegetables including locally grown lettuce, cooking greens and brocoli.
-These items are available nearly year round.
+At the market, they carry many fresh fruits and a great selection of vegetables including locally grown lettuce, cooking greens and broccoli.
+Many of these items are available nearly year round.

-Of course, their specialty is fresh apples and apple cider.
+Of course, their specialty is fresh apples and freshly pressed apple cider in the fall and through winter.
 Many consider Kistaco cider to be the best in Pittsburgh.
-Tim carefully blends different apple varieties to produce a perfectly balanced cider- a mix of sweet and tart.
-The fresh apples and fresh cider are available almost the entire year round.
-During summer months Tim also sells a wide selection of other fruit from his farm, including delicious peaches, plums and berries.
+Tim carefully blends different apple varieties to produce a perfectly balanced cider - a mix of sweet and tart.
+The fresh cider is available almost the entire year.
+Apples are able to be stored and sold through about April of the following year.
+During summer months Tim also sells a wide selection of other fruit from his farm, including delicious peaches, nectarines, plums, sweet and sour cherries and blueberries.

 For more information, visit their website at www.kistacofarm.com.